postmanlabs/labs-docs/v6/postman/collection_runs/debugging_a_collection_run.md

 warning: false
 ---

-Sometimes your Collection tests fail, even when you expect them all to pass.
+Sometimes your Collection tests fail—even when you expect them all to pass.

 When failure occurs, you can debug your requests in two ways: